RekGRpth/mustach/README.md

 ### Access To Current Value

+*this was an extension but is now always enforced*

-With this extension, the value of the current field can be accessed using single dot.
+The value of the current field can be accessed using single dot.

 Examples: